AndreyMaksimov/ae__200_problems_cpp/README.md

 ### Current status of solved/total problems:

-*   103 Questions Completed out of 200
+*   103 Questions completed out of 200
 *   By categories:

 <table>